Q: How do you select your carers?

 Are there any additional charges for bank holiday & weekend?

-A: Care calls on the weekend are charged at the same rate as week days.
+A: Our care calls on the weekend are charged at the same rate as week days.
 Bank holiday calls however, are charged at time and a half.